kaushkis/AtliQ-Excel-Report/README.md

 2. **Market Performance and Sales Targets Comparison:**
    - Conduct a comprehensive comparison between market performance and sales targets, providing insights into the success of sales strategies.

-# Through the completion of this project, I gained valuable insights and developed several skills, both technical and soft skills.
+ Through the completion of this project, I gained valuable insights and developed technical skills .
 Here's what I learned:

 ## Technical Skills